 The Janssen Portfolio of Long-Acting Injections

-Featuring INVEGA SUSTENNA® and INVEGA TRINZA®
+Now featuring INVEGA HAFYERATM, along with INVEGA SUSTENNA® and INVEGA TRINZA®

-Speak with your healthcare professional, and please see Important Safety Information below or see the full Prescribing Information, including Boxed WARNING, by clicking the expand button below.
+Speak with your healthcare professional, and please see Important Safety Information below or see the full Prescribing Information, including Boxed WARNING, by clicking the Expand button below.

 *After receiving 2 starting doses when treating with INVEGA SUSTENNA®.